 - 8.1.
 Each teacher is given a date (decided on at the first staff meeting of the year) to host a cake sale for fund-raising for his/her class. - 8.2.
-Monies raised by the cake sale are kept by the CFO until a request is made for it by the teacher. - 8.3.
+Monies raised by the cake sale are kept in the school account until a request is made for it by the teacher. - 8.3.
 The teacher may use his/her discretion in purchasing a luxury classroom item e.g. a class plant with the money raised by his/her class's cake sale. - 8.4.
-It is compulsory that the teacher presents the CFO with a receipt of any purchases made with cake sale money.
+It is compulsory that the teacher presents the CFO or principal with a receipt of any purchases made with cake sale money.